MaskingTechnology/jitar/packages/errors/README.md

 # Jitar Errors

-This package contains the generic errors thrown by the [Jitar](https://jitar.dev) runtime.
+This package provides the generic errors thrown by the [Jitar](https://jitar.dev) runtime.

 For more information about Jitar: